18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-web-services-developers-guide/tutorial-part2.rst

       token = session[:access_token]

-      # make a request to the SmartThins endpoint URI, using the token,
+      # make a request to the SmartThings endpoint URI, using the token,
       # to get our endpoints
       url = URI.parse(endpoints_uri)
       req = Net::HTTP::Get.new(url.request_uri)